 Let’s dive right into it!

-If you dig up articles online, almost all the old posts will recommend you to wait at least for a day before getting your lash extensions wet.
+If you dig up articles online, almost all the old posts will recommend you wait at least a day before getting your lash extensions wet.
 Some even go to the extent of telling you to wait 48 to 72 hours before wetting them.
-You aren’t allowed to wash or even cry with this rule in place.

 But that’s far from the truth!

 Lash techs used to recommend such a long waiting period a while ago.
 The waiting period of 24 hours is old news and it no longer checks out.

 With the drastic improvements that were made in eyelash glue formulation and the discovery of the “force curing” technique, 4 hours is now a waiting period that is more than enough.

 It’s simply a process where your lash artist will actually apply moisture to your extensions at the end of your appointment.

 “Moisture is crucial for the polymerization of lash glue.
 Eyelash extension glue is a resin made from ethyl or methyl cyanoacrylate (CA) that creates long chains between natural and false lashes when it comes into contact with hydroxides like water, and alcohol, or other moisture.”

 Therefore, as counter-intuitive as it sounds, you actually need to get your lash extensions wet for the glue to set and adhere properly.